elithrar/admission-control/README.md

   [`example webhook server`](https://github.com/elithrar/admission-control/tree/master/examples/admissiond)
   as additional guidance.

-There are a number of built-in `AdmitFunc`s to get you started, including denying `kind: Ingress` and public `LoadBalancer` types (of `kind: Service`) from being deployed to internal clusters.
+There are a number of built-in `AdmitFunc`s to get you started, including a `DenyIngress` and `DenyPublicLoadBalancers` to prevent exposing internal services to the Internet.

-> **Note**: Looking to extend admission-control for your own uses?
-It's first-and-foremost exposed as a library - simply import it as `github.com/elithrar/admission-control` and reference the example server at `cmd/admissiond`.

-## Setup

-Setting up an Admission Controller on your Kubernetes cluster has three major steps:

-1. Generate a TLS keypair—Kubernetes only allows HTTPS (TLS) communication to Admission Controllers, whether in-cluster or hosted externally—and make it available as a `Secret` within your cluster.
-2. Deploy your HTTP server, exposing endpoints to validate (or mutate) incoming admissions, and make it available as a `Service`.

-3. Configure a `ValidatingWebhookConfiguration` that tells Kubernetes which objects should be validated, and the endpoint on your `Service` to validate them against.
+---

 ### Pre-requisites